puppetlabs/puppet-docs/source/guides/tools.markdown

 From verison 2.6.0 and onwards all the Puppet functions are also available via a single Puppet binary, in the style of git.

-List of binary changes
+List of binary changes:

-puppetmasterd –> puppet master puppetd –> puppet agent puppet –> puppet apply puppetca –> puppet cert ralsh –> puppet resource puppetrun –> puppet kick puppetqd –> puppet queue filebucket –> puppet filebucket puppetdoc –> puppet doc pi –> puppet describe
+* puppetmasterd &rarr; puppet master
+* puppetd &rarr; puppet agent
+* puppet &rarr; puppet apply
+* puppetca &rarr; puppet cert
+* ralsh &rarr; puppet resource
+* puppetrun &rarr; puppet kick
+* puppetqd &rarr; puppet queue
+* filebucket &rarr; puppet filebucket
+* puppetdoc &rarr; puppet doc
+* pi &rarr; puppet describe

 This also results in a change in the puppet.conf configuration file.
-The sections, previously things like [puppetd], now should be renamed to match the new binary names.
-So [puppetd] becomes [agent].
+The sections, previously things like \[puppetd\], now should be renamed to match the new binary names.
+So \[puppetd\] becomes \[agent\].
 You will be prompted to do this when you start Puppet.
 A log message will be generated for each section that needs to be renamed.
 This is merely a warning – existing configuration file will work unchanged.

 Manpage documentation
 ---------------------